klexas/TextAdventure/README.md

 `npm install`

+to run local

+`npm run dev`

+It will transpile and run .

+Scripts are in packages.json under "scripts".

 This should set you up.
 If not, you will nee the following packages :
 "typescript" 			- Transpile TypeScript to JS
 "ts-node"				- See above JIT